MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/component-library.md

 Component libraries are containers of component definitions that make it easy to discover and search for components, publish updates across environments, and notify app makers of available component updates.

 > [!NOTE]
 > Component libraries are the recommended way to reuse components across apps.
-Each app maintains dependencies on the component libraries uses.
-The app maker is be alerted when updates to dependent components become available.
-An earlier Power Apps feature allowed [importing components from one canvas app to another](create-component.md?#import-and-export-components).
-This feature will be deprecated.
-Hence, all new reusable components should be created within component libraries instead.
+When using content library, an app maintains dependencies on the components it uses.
+The app maker will be alerted when the updates to dependent components become available.
+Hence, all new reusable components should be created within the component libraries instead.
+An earlier Power Apps feature that allowed [importing components from one canvas app to another](create-component.md?#import-and-export-components) will be deprecated.

 ## Difference between an app and a component library